 I hope that makes sense – it was so fast I didn’t even think to take pics.

 Dad helped me take the board upstairs where I went to work!
-I showed you how I made the headboard in the Bub’s room and this was nearly identical till I got to the tufting part.
+I showed you how I made the headboard in my son's room and this was nearly identical till I got to the tufting part.

 Like that one, I used mattress pads instead of foam from the craft store: